herbie/herbie/README.md

 ## Overview

 Herbie uses a _schema registry_ combined with a _central data store_ for business
 entities.
 * It's built with _Django_ and comes with a simple API to create business entities.
 * The _json-schema_ integration allows you to define custom schema definitions which Herbie uses to validate the entities.
-* By default, we provide support for _Kafka_ or _Google Pub/Sub_ to provide _event streams_ — your services can subscribe to these event streams and find out when a certain entity-type is updated.
+* By default, we provide support for _Google Pub/Sub_ or _AWS SNS/SQS_ to provide _event streams_ — your services can subscribe to these event streams and find out when a certain entity-type is updated.

-    However, you don't have to use Kafka - you can also update Herbie to [use your preferred messaging system](#changing-the-messaging-system).
+    However, you don't have to use Google Pub/Sub - you can also update Herbie to [use your preferred messaging system](#changing-the-messaging-system).

 The philosophy behind Herbie is to avoid behavior that seems like a "black box" and is instead built in very straightforward way, following Django best practices.
 It is also meant to be extendable and easy to adapt.